dotnet/docs-maui/docs/tutorials/notes-app/includes/navigation.md

 So the previous declaration maps the XML namespace of `local` to the .NET namespace of `Notes`.
 It's common practice to map the name `local` to the root namespace of your project.

-Edit the `local` XML namespace declaration and set the .NET namespace to `Notes.Views`.
+Remove the `local` XML namespace and add a new one.
+This new XML namespace will map to the .NET namespace of `Notes.Views`, so name it `views`.
+The declaration should look like teh following attribute: `xmlns:views="clr-namespace:Notes.Views"`.

+The `local` XML namespace was used by the `ShellContent.ContentTemplate` properties, change them to `views`.
 Your XAML should now look like the following snippet:

 ```xaml
 <?xml version="1.0" encoding="UTF-8" ?>